 - Click Restart Broker.

 - Follow the steps in section 4 (“Configuring OpenLM Server”), below.

 If you have followed the steps in the section above, OpenLM Broker should now be transmitting data to OpenLM Server.
 The final step is to approve the configuration in EasyAdmin:

-- Open the EasyAdmin interface either by accessing http://<OpenLM Server IP>:7019/EasyAdmin2/ in your browser or through Windows Start → OpenLM → OpenLM EasyAdmin User Interface
+- Open the EasyAdmin interface either by accessing http://<OpenLM Server IP>:5015 in your browser or through Windows Start → OpenLM → OpenLM EasyAdmin User Interface

-- In the License Servers window, hover over the red row that contains the details of the newly added Zoo LM server entry and click Approve.
+- In the License Manager – Servers window, click on pending approval link, double click on newly added Zoo LM server entry and click Approve.

 At this point, the Zoo License Manager has been automatically added to OpenLM Server and configuration is complete.

 Manual OpenLM Server configuration

 If the automatic configuration has failed, you can manually configure OpenLM Server to connect to the OpenLM Broker installation located on the Zoo License Manager machine.

 The hostname and port settings must exactly match those that have been configured for OpenLM Broker above.